-At HCM Music School, we regularly raise money throughout the year – at end of term gigs, HCM Sessions, events put on by students and through kind donations.
+At HCM Music School, we regularly raise money throughout the year – at end of term gigs, special events and through kind donations.

 We’re thrilled to fundraise for our charity partner, Nordoff Robbins – the leading independent music therapy charity in the UK, dedicated to changing the lives of vulnerable and isolated people across Britain through music.